Job Title: Community Health Coordinator

 - Successful Background Clearance

-This work is performed primarily in an office environment while sitting at a computer terminal for extended periods of time.
+This work is performed primarily in a hybrid office environment while sitting at a computer terminal for extended periods of time.
+This position may work remotely with a minimum expectation of 8 hours per week in office.
 May involve periodic lifting and carrying of items that may weigh up to 30 pounds.
-May work outside normal working hours and drive own vehicle for various projects on a daily basis.
+May work outside at food distributions and health fairs, requires ability to work outside of normal working hours and drive own vehicle for various projects on a daily basis.

 This job description in no way states or implies that these are the only duties to be performed by the employee in this position.
 Employees will be required to follow any other job-related instructions and to perform any other job-related duties requested by any person authorized to give assignments.